Six Questions to Add to Your AV RFP

 Does the contract address the need to change from live to virtual or somewhere in between?

 Contracts are a hot button these days, and AV is no exception.
-If your event has to change from fully live to hybrid or virtual, ideally, they’ll still be able to provide the AV solutions you need no matter the event format.
+If your live event production has to change to hybrid or virtual, ideally, they’ll still be able to provide the AV solutions you need no matter the event format.
 But if not, what changes in your contract?

 What virtual solutions do you have in place?